 Amyloidosis - cerebral; CAA; Congophilic angiopathy

-People with CAA have deposits of amyloid protein in the walls of the brain arteries.
+People with CAA have deposits of amyloid protein in the walls of blood vessels in the brain.
 The protein is usually not deposited anywhere else in the body.

 If there is a lot of bleeding, immediate symptoms occur and resemble a stroke.
 These symptoms include:

 - Headache (usually in a certain part of the head)

 - Nervous system changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech problems, weakness, or paralysis

 - Stupor or coma (rarely)